shtrom/Lurch4Adium/README.md

 multi-device federated conversations.

 The plugin boilerplate comes from the Adium Tutorial [adium-plugin-tutorial], which still seems to be relevant as of Sierra (10.12.4)/Xcode 8.3.2.
+One notable difference, is, however, that libpurple plugins need to use the `AdiumLibpurplePlugin` wrapper extension, so the `installLibpurplePlugin` and `loadLibpurplePlugin` methods of the `AILibpurplePlugin` class are called.

 Requirements
 ------------